Please read this policy statement carefully.

 - Use of OneNet must be consistent with its mission and with its goals, which include facilitating and disseminating knowledge, providing public service, aiding technology transfer to Oklahoma businesses for educational purposes, promoting economic development, conducting the affairs of government and building broader infrastructure in support of education and research.

-- When telecommunications services are provided by OneNet pursuant to tariff, OneNet Clients must adhere to all provisions, restrictions and limitations of the applicable tariff.
+- When network services are provided by OneNet pursuant to tariff, OneNet Clients must adhere to all provisions, restrictions and limitations of the applicable tariff.

 - It is acceptable for a OneNet Client that has entered into a written agreement with the Oklahoma Department of Commerce to “sponsor” a small business incubator facility, pursuant to the Small Business Incubators Incentives Act (Act), Title 74 O.S. §§ 5071 through 5079.